Below we have listed some of the frequently asked questions that we have received. Have a question not listed here? Ask your question here.

 Every morning on el Camino you will leave your luggage at your hotel and start walking on your way to your next destination.
 We will pick up your luggage at your hotel and take it to your next accommodations.
 Your luggage will be waiting for you when you get there.

 No. You will not have to share room/bathrooms with several people as in the public hostels, either.
 Your accommodations will be among the best that can be found on the Camino.
-The accommodations we provide are hotels and rural houses with your own private room and in-suite bathroom, so you can enjoy a well-deserved rest after each stage of your walk.
+The accommodations we provide are hotels, B&Bs, and rural houses with your own private room and in-suite bathroom, so you can enjoy a well-deserved rest after each stage of your walk.

 They are quaint country houses that are rented to traveler groups in its entirety.
 Located close to the walking path, they are very well set-up for the pilgrims’ comfort and convenience.
 Staying at these houses makes the Camino experience more authentic.